wacncontent/CustomizeTool/output/articles/service-bus/service-bus-create-queues.md

 ### Sign up for a Service Bus account and subscription

-You’ll need an Azure account in order to start working with Service Bus.
+You'll need an Azure account in order to start working with Service Bus.
 If you do not already have one, you can sign up for a trial [here](/pricing/1rmb-trial/?WT.mc_id=A85619ABF).

 ### Create a service namespace

 Once you have a subscription, you can create a new namespace.
-You’ll have to give your new namespace a unique name across all Service Bus accounts.
+You'll have to give your new namespace a unique name across all Service Bus accounts.
 Each namespace acts as a container for a set of Service Bus entities.
 For more information, see [How To: Create or Modify a Service Bus Service Namespace](https://msdn.microsoft.com/zh-cn/library/azure/hh690931.aspx).

 ### Install the NuGet package